Professor Morwenna Ludlow

 I welcome enquiries from students wishing to conduct research in any of the above areas and on theology of the early Church more generally.

-I teach an introductory module on the development of early Christianity and specialised modules on the history and theology of heaven and hell; on reading Augustine's Confessions, and on Eve and Mary in different religious traditions.
+I teach an introductory module on the development of early Christianity and specialised modules on the history and theology of heaven and hell; and on reading Augustine's Confessions.

 I manage the Theology and Religion in Exeter research blog.